Back to Blog

 Avg SaaS Spend

-Per employee per year (Blissfully’s 2023 SaaS Trends Report)
+Per employee per year, often underestimated by IT (Blissfully’s 2023 SaaS Trends Report)

 Company SizeSaaS Cost (Per-User)Custom Platform (Flat)Annual Savings